Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Introduction

-We implemented \name on top of vLLM with a modular design that can be easily maintained or integrated into other inference engines. \name is implemented as a tool call handler that is called each time a request enters or leaves the serving engine.
+We implemented \name on top of vLLM with a modular design that can be easily maintained or integrated into other inference engines. \name implemented a tool call handler that is called each time a request enters or leaves the serving engine.
 It identifies the tool call, predicts the duration, and decides the timeout of the KV cache pin based on both throughput and request ordering concerns.
 This modular design adds minimal change to the original scheduling logic of the inference engine and allows for future extension to tool-call aware scheduling.

 To evaluate \name's performance, we conduct extensive experiment on real agentic workloads in function calling~\cite{mao2024bfclv3} and coding agents~\cite{lieret2025miniSWEagent}.
 Across three hardware and model setups, we show that \name reduces delay by 1.12x to 3.66x and improves throughput by 1.10x to 3.22x on multi-turn agentic workloads.
+Moreover, we evaluated \name on \company's internal testbed and show it can reduce delay for real SWE-agent workloads by up to 8.18x.
+We will open-source our traces, code, and the agent serving testbed to foster future agent serving research.

 In summary, our contributions are the following: